 Due to the drastic changes and restrictive nature of this diet, do seek advice from a doctor first before undergoing this diet, as you may be unaware of how it affects you or whether you are following the diet correctly to maintain proper nutrition.

 In conclusion, maintaining a healthy gut is key to better health and immunity.
-Changes to your diet, such as eating appropriate amounts of probiotics, prebiotics and fibres and avoiding sugars and antibiotics, can do wonders to your health and even improve your quality of life.
+Changes to your diet, such as eating appropriate amounts of probiotics, prebiotics and fibres and avoiding sugars and antibiotics, can do wonders for your health and even improve your quality of life.

-Always keep in mind what you eat as it not only for your physical health, but also for the many helpful bacteria that reside in our gut.
+Always keep in mind what you eat as it not only for your physical health but also for the many helpful bacteria that reside in our gut.
 Make the right choice for a healthier gut and a healthier you.